Mazn-Shkoor/Docker_REST_API_CRUD/README.md

 Clone this repository or copy the files from this repository into a new folder.
 In the **docker-compose.yml** file you may change the IP address (in case you run multiple containers) or the database from MySQL to MariaDB.

-Make sure to [add your user to the `docker` group](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user) when using Linux.

 ## Configuration